-Unfortunately, eventually anyone can reach a point where your debt-to-income ratio is so high that you can’t possibly pay back everything you owe in a reasonable amount of time – if ever!
-In addition, if your debts are too far gone and are in default, some solutions may not even be available.
+If you reach a point where your debt-to-income ratio is so high that you can’t pay back everything you owe in a reasonable amount of time (if ever), or if your accounts are too far gone and you default on your debt, you’ll need to look for other solutions.

 What is debt settlement?

-This is a legitimate option for debt relief.
-On the other hand, there are plenty of debt settlement scams, so you need to make sure you’re taking a real path to settling your debts instead of going down the road to even more problems.
+Like in most industries, debt settlement scams do exist, so you need to make sure you’re taking a real path to settling your debts instead of taking on more problems.

 Fact: Be careful!
-The FTC ranks debt settlement scams as one of the Top 15 most common consumer fraud tactics.
+The FTC ranks debt settlement scams as one of the most common consumer fraud tactics.
 When working with a debt settlement company, they should not ask for any upfront fees.

 - They have established relationships with creditors.

-- They may be able to include your settlement offer to a creditor with those of other customers; creditors can be more likely to accept collective offers.
+- They may be able to include your settlement offer with those of other customers; creditors can be more likely to accept collective offers.

 - They are more aware of credit and delinquency trends that can impact a successful settlement.

-- Having a professional evens the playing field during creditor negotiation.
+- Having professional representation can level the playing field during creditor negotiation.

-- The debt settlement companies handle all the paperwork, so there is less stress and hassle on you.
+- Debt settlement companies handle all the paperwork, so there is less stress and hassle on you.

-If you decide to work with a company, do your research carefully.
-Check with the Better Business Bureau to see how the company rates, review any complaints and see if any government action has be taken from a state or federal Attorney General’s office.
-Also, check a few independent third-party review websites.
+If you decide to work with a company, do your research.
+Check with the Better Business Bureau to see how the company rates and see if any government action has been taken from a state or federal Attorney General’s office.
+You can also check out independent third-party review websites.

-In addition, don’t make a decision until you have talked to a representative.
-Avoid using anyone who charges any nonrefundable upfront fees.
-If your creditors reject the offer, you will still be on the hook for the debt, your credit will be ruined, and you’ll be out those fees.
+Avoid using anyone who charges nonrefundable upfront fees.
+If your creditors reject the company’s offer, you will still be on the hook for the debt, your credit will be ruined, and you now have to pay those bogus fees.

 When the debt settlement process works

 Debt settlement usually only works when you haven’t made payments on your debts for a certain amount of time.
-If you’re current with your payments, there’s really no reason the creditor would accept a partial settlement offer.
-So you really have to be at least a few months behind to qualify – or sometimes more.
+If you’re current with your payments, there’s no reason the creditor would accept a partial settlement offer.
+You need to be at least a few months behind to qualify – or sometimes more.

 - A one-time lump-sum payment